 This site is devoted to the fiction of Jeffery Scott Sims, designed by me, the author, to further acquaint interested readers with my work.
 It is divided into the following categories: this introductory page; a series of pages listing my productions in chronological fashion, with appropriate annotations where necessary or illuminating; a frequently updated list of publications where my stories may currently be found; a page devoted to notable personalities and places that appear in my writings; a special pictorial page dealing with some of the real world locations that have inspired many tales; and a gratis page offering a collection of essays written by me germane to the weird tale and my work.

-A while back I passed the milestone of my fiftieth paid sale as a writer of fantastic fiction: a published novel, a self-published collection that actually sells copies, and another on the way, and now seventy paid short story sales to my credit thus far.
+I continue to pass literary milestones in my career as a writer of fantastic fiction: a published novel, a self-published collection that actually sells copies, and another on the way, and now seventy paid short story sales to my credit thus far.
 Boy, I certainly have no right to complain.
 Once upon a time I couldn't dream that such a day would come.
 For many years I wrote stories, in spurts, to no practical effect other than my own amusement or that of my friends.
 Back then I'd have been satisfied with one lousy sale.
-Then suddenly, without clear explanation, I began selling my wares; yes, for money!
+Then suddenly, without clear explanation, I did begin selling my wares; yes, for money!
 It's amazing how that happens.
 Surely there must be a reason, something more than the stars coming right.
-That lengthy apprenticeship should have counted for something-- I got better at it, right?-- except that even my older material sells pretty well now.
+That lengthy apprenticeship should have counted for something-- I got better at it, surely?-- except that even my older material sells pretty well now.
 Maybe, for all I know, markets changed, became more amenable to my stuff.
 I hope that at some point in the far future an obsessed graduate student, struggling over a prized thesis, will figure it out for anybody who cares.
 Meanwhile, I'm simply grateful that it worked out.